MiguelAlho/LearningChallenge2018/PITCHME.md

 Note:
 So much is going on, and there is only so much we can get through.
 It is overwellming at least.
 Scary too.

+Guess what?!...

 ---?image=assets/memes/itsatrap.jpg

 Note:

+* We can't really learn everything and follow along in everything.
+* It's unfourtunate, => too much going on
+* we won't really get anywhere if we try to ingest everything at once (Think WIP).

+AND THAT IS OK!

+Avoid:
 * cognitive overload
 * imposter syndrome
 * burnout

-We can't really learn everything.
-It's unfourtunate, but there is too much going on that we won't really get anywhere if we try to ingest everything at once.
-AND THAT IS OK!

-It's something that needs to be acknowledged and accepted.
-This doesn't mean we should stop learning cause we're never gonna get to everything.
-It just means that we should be miving forward and evolving, knowning we are going to continuously improve our selves.
+* It's something that needs to be acknowledged and accepted.
+* This doesn't mean we should stop learning cause we're never gonna get to everything.
+* It we should be moving forward and evolving, knowning we are going to continuously improve our selves.

 ---

 ## Let's overcome this...

+Note:
+* we know we want / need to learn to improve
+* we know we have a time problem to overcome
+* let's look at how we can get past that

+And to do so, I'm going to present a "Challenge"...
 ---

 ![The challenge](assets/images/challenge.png)